The true and the false associated with citronella for landscaping which is considered an effective insect and mosquito repellent by many consumers.

-Citronella grass is a favorite to plant in home gardens because it effectively wards off insects such as the destructive whitefly.
-Thus, it faciliates growing some vegetables without commercial pesticides.
+Citronella grass is a favorite to plant in home gardens.
+This primarily because it effectively wards off insects such as the destructive whitefly.
+Thus, it facilitates growing some vegetables without commercial pesticides.

 But does it work for mosquitoes?

-On the positive side, these two grasses are the species used for the production of commercial citronella oil.
-Consumers have become familiar with citronella oil in the form of candles, soaps, and natural insect repellent sprays and wrist bands among other products.
-This oil is also popular and widely used in aromatherapy.
+On the positive side, these two kinds of grass are the species used for the production of commercial citronella oil.
+Consumers are most familiar with it in the form of candles, soaps, and natural insect repellent sprays.
+Wrist bands and other products are also available.
+This oil is popular and widely used in aromatherapy as well.